protonemedia/laravel-eloquent-scope-as-select/README.md

 ])->get();
 ```

-There's an optional third argument to flip the result:
+The method supports an optional third argument that flips the result.

 ```php
 $posts = Post::addScopeAsSelect('is_not_announcement', ['ofType' => 'announcement'], false)->get();
 ```